Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II

-In this Letter we explored the possibility of probing the anomalous magnetic moment and the electric dipole moment of the $\tau$ lepton at Belle II via asymmetry measurements in $e^+e^-\to\tau^+\tau^-$ in the case of light NP.
+\emph{Conclusions}---In this Letter we explored the possibility of probing the anomalous magnetic moment and the electric dipole moment of the $\tau$ lepton at Belle II via asymmetry measurements in $e^+e^-\to\tau^+\tau^-$ in the case of light NP.
 While for heavy mediators a general EFT argument ensures that measurements of the effective form factors $\Re F_{2,3}^\text{eff}$ can be interpreted directly as NP contributions $a_\tau^\text{NP}$ and $d_\tau^\text{NP}$, for light mediators the limits become model dependent.
 We performed the analysis for a representative set of spin-$0$ and spin-$1$ NP scenarios, finding a similar pattern in all cases, in that apart from accidental cancellations the NP sensitivity does not deteriorate by more than one order of magnitude compared to the EFT limit.
 In the case of spin-$0$ mediators we further observed an interesting decoupling pattern, in that the EFT limit is only approached logarithmically, mirroring a similar behavior of the Higgs contribution in the SM.

 In addition to this sensitivity study, we also explored novel avenues for NP searches that become possible for light mediators.
 First, one can profit from threshold enhancement when tuning the CM energy close to $\sqrt{s}=2m_\tau$, which could potentially be accessed in radiative-return mode.
 More strikingly, the imaginary part developed above the $\tau^+\tau^-$ threshold provides another avenue for extracting limits on $a_\tau$, which is even possible in the current setting at Belle II without the need for a polarized electron beam.
-While eventually the sensitivity disappears in the EFT limit, competitive limits can be obtained over a wide range of masses especially in the case of a spin-$0$ mediator, strongly motivating measurements of the required normal asymmetry at Belle II.
+While eventually the sensitivity disappears in the EFT limit, competitive limits can be obtained over a wide range of masses especially in the case of a spin-$0$ mediator.
+A measurement of the normal asymmetry would thus not only demonstrate the method, but at the same time already provide interesting physics insights in its own right, strongly motivating such a measurement at Belle II.
+With sufficient statistics, a similar program could be imagined at other $e^+e^-$ machines, such as BESIII~\cite{BESIII:2020nme} or the proposed Super Tau-Charm Factory~\cite{Achasov:2023gey}.